mascor/erpnext_fattura_elettronica/README.md

 ##### Chart of accounts Setup:

-If you need to use other kind of taxes, different from 22%, you can add it and specify the reason in Natura on the account form:
+If you need to use other kind of taxes, different from 22%, you can add it on the Item Master -> Item Tax.
+If you set to 0% it will ask to you the Natura.
-- Find Duties and taxes and add a child:
-  - Account Name: VAT 0
-  - Account Type: Tax
-  - Tax Rate: 0
-- Save it and Edit the new account and set Natura
-- Create a new Sales Taxes and charges template using this new account

 ##### Customers Setup: